A Curiosity Learning Labs Product

 Core Pedagogy

 Abakhi's pedagogy is grounded in six evidence-based frameworks, each chosen for its direct relevance to the neurodivergent learner profile.
-These frameworks are woven invisibly into the world — children experience the outcomes without ever encountering the theory.
-Aligned to core KS2 & KS3 objectives — not as a one-to-one mapping, but as deep, genuine engagement with what matters most.
+These frameworks are woven invisibly into the world , children experience the outcomes without ever encountering the theory.

 01